jgordon/axioms/axioms/14 Space.md

 angles.
 But we can say they are independent in the sense that we cannot predict one relation from the other.

 A framework has a set of entities we will call its domain.
-The entities can participate in the `above2` and `rightOf` relations, but we postpone axiomatizing that til the end of this section.

 ```
 (forall (f)